prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-09-how-to-spot-engineering-debt.md

 categories: engineering ai leadership
 ---

-# The Hidden Threat: How to Spot the Engineering Debt Slowing Your AI Feature Rollouts

 Across engineering, product, and delivery teams, the pressure to move faster has never been greater.
 With AI-powered coding assistants and AI technologies accelerating feature development, the gap between rapid delivery and sustainable, reliable systems is wider - and riskier - than ever before.

 But what if the biggest thing slowing you down isn’t the AI technology itself, but the hidden engineering debt quietly sabotaging your efforts?